Mathilav/sie-eng270-project-soil-assesment/README.md

 # Evolution of soil compaction and water content under intensive agriculture
 ## Project Description
-Describe the purpose of the program. the purpose of the program is to modelise the evolution of to parameters of a soil (water content and bulk density, which is related to compaction) under agrcicultural work.
-It plots modelised water content and bulk density over time and compares it to the same observed parameters, and checks its own realism by doing so.
+Describe the purpose of the program.
+The purpose of the program is to modelise the evolution of two parameters of soil quality, water content and porosity, under agrcicultural work.
+It plots modelised + observed water content and porosity over time, allowing to check it accuracy.

 ## Input files
 Describe the input files used by the program.
 (Located in "data/".)